0xAtelerix/docs/technology.md

 > With Pelagos, validators can validate ownership (i.e. observe the finalized state on both chains) and agree to coordinate the swap.
 However, validators won’t sign off on the transaction unless all conditions are met, such as both assets being correctly escrowed.
 If one side fails to reach escrow finality, neither transfer is executed.
 This ensures the swap either happens completely or not at all: atomically, without bridging or wrapping.

-> Furthermore, if a user Alice doesn’t already have a wallet address to accept the collectable on the host chain (e.g., Solana), the application layer's logic can include wallet generation during the process to receive the asset.
+> Furthermore, if Alice doesn’t already have a wallet address to accept the collectable on the host chain (e.g., Solana), the application layer's logic can include wallet generation during the process to receive the asset.

+## Extensible tokenomics support

+Given that protocols are implementing tokenomics innovations, Pelagos provides a reactive-style API to support tokenomics designs.
+This allows Protocols to support complex tokenomics logic that drives ecosystem growth by combining incentivization and enhanced security.

+The API supports six hooks: pre-epoch, post-epoch, pre-block, post-block, pre-transaction, and post-transaction.
+These hooks are leveraged via smart contracts.
+They execute at the relevant events, with their output manifesting as transactions inserted before or after the event (epoch, block, or transaction).

+The tokenomics layer receives ordered transactions from the Sequencing layer, making it an optional layer that complements the Appchain's execution environment.

+Pelagos provides extensive flexibility to implement these and other tokenomics ideas, empowering developers to create dynamic, ecosystem-wide economic models.
+While there is no way to predict future applications, designers can implement the widest possible logic, not limited to, but including:

+- Token price adjustments based on user transaction data or external blockchain data.
+- Transaction payments via NFTs or NFT subscriptions.
+- Reward distribution for specific actions, such as governance participation.
+- Recalculation of APY or inflation rates.
+- MEV (Miner Extractable Value) optimizations.

 ## Security bootstrapping with restaking